 In 2015, the FDA approved the use of Dysport for injection for the treatment of spasticity in adults, based on its supplemental Biologics License Application (sBLA) in upper limb spasticity.
-In 2017, the FDA expanded the approved use of Dysport for injection for the treatment of spasticity in adults. based on its supplemental Biologics License Application (sBLA) in lower limb spasticity.
+In 2017, the FDA expanded the approved use of Dysport for injection for the treatment of spasticity in adults, based on its supplemental Biologics License Application (sBLA) in lower limb spasticity.

 Dysport was approved in 2016 to treat pediatric patients with lower limb spasticity aged 2 and older, making it the first botulinum toxin approved by the FDA for this indication.
 In 2019, Dysport received FDA approval for the treatment of upper limb spasticity in children 2 years of age and older, excluding upper limb spasticity caused by CP, due to Orphan Drug exclusivity granted to another manufacturer.
 Ipsen has worked with the FDA and this manufacturer to selectively waive their respective exclusivities to better support patient care.
-As a result, Dysport is now FDA-approved to treat both upper and lower limb spasticity in pediatric patients 2 years of age and older, including spasticity caused by cerebral palsy.
+As a result, Dysport is now FDA-approved to treat both upper and lower limb spasticity caused by cerebral palsy.